 - Suspending the licence for a period of time;

 - Disqualifying a licence holder from holding and/or obtaining an authority in the future.

-If disciplinary action has been taken against a licence holder, and they are not satisfied with the decision, an internal review can be requested.
+If Fair Trading takes disciplinary action against a licence holder, and they are not satisfied with the decision, they can request an internal review.
 An internal review must be requested within 28 days of the decision regarding disciplinary action.

 The internal review will be undertaken by a member of the Reviewable decisions team.
 The outcome of the review can be:

 However, if the licence holder is not satisfied with the outcome of the internal review, they can apply to have the decision reviewed by NSW Civil and Administrative Tribunal (‘NCAT’).